Change of Class Schedule

 Auditing a Course

-Students wishing to audit a course must indicate their desire when registering.
-Changes
+Students wishing to audit a course or remove an audit status must indicate their desire

 The status of audit means the student will not earn credit to satisfy course, program